 2. Ask for Help Without Guilt

 You don’t have to do everything alone.
-Accept help from your partner, family, or friends to ease the emotional toll of raising toddlers.
-If you need a break, arrange for childcare so you can rest or focus on yourself.
-Consider hiring a babysitter or joining a parent support network where you can swap babysitting duties with other parents.
+Welcome assistance from your partner and family members or close friends to minimize the emotional pressure that comes with caring for toddlers.
+When you need a break ask for childcare so you can either rest or spend time on yourself.
+You may want to look for a babysitter or join a parenting group which allows parents to switch child care duties with one another.

 3. Practice Self-Compassion